 These medications should be used selectively, based on the condition being treated.
 Examples include:

-Too much estrogen can cause problems for men, but so can too little.
-For example, you’re at higher risk for developing osteoporosis if your estrogen level is too low.
-The goal of estrogen blockers should never be to lower estrogen to an unhealthy level.
+Too much estrogen can cause problems for men, but so can too little testosterone.
+For example, you’re at higher risk for developing osteoporosis if your estrogen levels are too low.
+The goal of estrogen blockers should never be to decrease estrogen to an unhealthy level.